 You can’t expect any of your employees to be a great team leader straight away.
 It takes time and experience to fully develop the skills they need to be able to lead effectively.
 Test these abilities before fully assigning them the role by allowing them to manage small projects.
 As your business develops, you don’t want to find that your team leaders crumble at their first big hurdle.

-There are lots of options available to you if you’re interested in developing team leader skills in your employees using formal training.
+There are lots of options available to you if you’re interested in developing team leadership skills in your employees using formal training.
 A quick search will bring up various training businesses willing and able to transform your employee into a fantastic leader, so much so that it can be difficult to choose, especially with a limited budget for training.

 Let them grow into their new role